jpjubenot/ansible-post-install-my-fedora/README_EN.md

 <strong>asbru-cm:</strong> Asbru-CM software installation (note that KeePassXC will be installed too).

-<strong>hb-and-mkmkv-needed-softwares:</strong> Install softwares an librairies needed to
+<strong>hb-and-mkmkv-needed-softwares:</strong> Install softwares and librairies needed to
 compile HandBrake software and MakeMKV software

 <strong>handbrake:</strong> Compilation of HanBrake software.